maswiebe/maswiebe.github.io/assets/cook_replication.md

 ---------
 In terms of computational reproducibility, Cook's code has several errors:
+- The code for Figures 1, 2, and 3 is in Stata graph editor format, which cannot be run from a do-file.
+- There's no code for Table 4.
 - The code for Table 6 refers to a variable `LMRindex`, but the dataset contains `DLMRindex`.
 - The code for Table 7 includes a variable, `estbnumpc`, for the number of firms per capita, but it is not included in the dataset.
 - The code for Column 1 in Table 7 includes the 'number of firms' variable, but the paper only includes it in columns 3-6.